freenas/freenas-docs/userguide/snippets/pathlengths.rst

    |                     |                | path lengths (*SPECNAMELEN*).
 Longer paths can prevent a device from   |
    |                     |                | being created.                                                         |
    +---------------------+----------------+------------------------------------------------------------------------+

+.. note:: 88 bytes is equal to 88 ASCII characters.
+The number of characters will vary when using Unicode.

+.. warning:: If the mounted path length for a snapshot exceeds 88 bytes the data in the snapshot will be safe but inaccessible.
+When the mounted path length of the snapshot is less than the 88 byte limit, the data will be accessible again.

+The 88 byte limit affects automatic and manual snapshot mounts in slightly different ways:

+* **Automatic mount:** ZFS temporarily mounts a snapshot whenever a user attempts to view or search the files within the snapshot.
+The mountpoint used will be in the hidden directory :file:`.zfs/snapshot/{name}` within the same ZFS dataset.
+For example, the snapshot :file:`mypool/dataset/snap1@snap2` is mounted at :file:`/mnt/mypool/dataset/.zfs/snapshot/snap2/`.
+If the length of this path exceeds 88 bytes the snapshot will not be automatically mounted by ZFS and the snapshot contents will not be visible or searchable.
+This can be resolved by renaming the ZFS pool or dataset containing the snapshot to shorter names (:file:`mypool` or :file:`dataset`), or by shortening the second part of the snapshot name (:file:`snap2`), so that the total mounted path length does not exceed 88 bytes.
+ZFS will automatically perform any necessary unmount or remount of the file system as part of the rename operation.
+After renaming, the snapshot data will be visible and searchable again.

+* **Manual mount:** If the same example snapshot is mounted manually from the :command:`CLI`, using :command:`mount -t zfs mypool/dataset/snap1@snap2 /mnt/mymountpoint` the path :file:`/mnt/mountpoint/` must not exceed 88 bytes, but the length of the snapshot name will be *irrelevant*.
+When renaming a manual mountpoint, any object mounted on the mountpoint must be manually unmounted (using the :command:`umount` command in the :command:`CLI`) before renaming the mountpoint and can be remounted afterwards.

+.. note:: A snapshot that cannot be mounted automatically by ZFS, can still be mounted manually from the :command:`CLI` using a shorter mountpoint path.
+This makes it possible to mount and access snapshots that cannot be accessed automatically in other ways, such as from the GUI or from features such as "File History" or "Versions".